-(d) Your ACDBE program must include ACDBE-neutral measures that you will take.
+- (d) Your ACDBE program must include ACDBE-neutral measures that you will take.
 You must maximize the use of ACDBE-neutral measures, obtaining as much as possible of the ACDBE participation needed to meet overall goals through such measures.
 These are responsibilities that you directly undertake as a recipient, in addition to the efforts that concessionaires make, to obtain ACDBE participation.
-The following are examples of ACDBE-neutral measures you can implement:

-(e) Your ACDBE program must also provide for the use of ACDBE-conscious measures when ACDBE-neutral measures, standing alone, are not projected to be sufficient to meet an overall goal.
+The following are examples of ACDBE-neutral measures you can implement: - (e) Your ACDBE program must also provide for the use of ACDBE-conscious measures when ACDBE-neutral measures, standing alone, are not projected to be sufficient to meet an overall goal.
 The following are examples of ACDBE-conscious measures you can implement:

-- (h) Effective [INSERT DATE OF PUBLICATION IN FEDERAL REGISTER], you may not use any of the measures described in paragraph (e) until the UCP that covers you has completed the reevaluation process described in § 23.81.

-- 5. Amend § 23.26 as follows:
+- (h) Effective October 3, 2025, you may not use any of the measures described in paragraph (e) of this section until the UCP that covers you has completed the reevaluation process described in § 23.81. - 5.
+Amend § 23.26 by revising paragraphs (b) introductory text, (b)(1), (d)(5), and (e) to read as follows:

-- a.
-Revise the introductory text of paragraph (b);

-- b.
-Revise subparagraph (b)(1);

-- c.
-Revise subparagraph (d)(5); and

-- d.
-Revise paragraph (e).

-- § 23.26 Fostering small business participation.
+§ 23.26 Fostering small business participation.

 - (b) This element must be submitted to the FAA for approval as a part of your ACDBE program.
 As part of this program element, you may include, but are not limited to including, the following strategies: - (1) Establish an ACDBE-neutral small business set-aside for certain concession opportunities.
 Such a strategy would include the rationale for selecting small business set-aside concession opportunities that may include consideration of size and availability of small businesses to operate the concession.